open-mmlab/mmtracking/docs/quick_run.md

 Optional arguments:

 - `OUTPUT`: Output of the visualized demo.
 If not specified, the `--show` is obligate to show the video on the fly.
-- `CHECKPOINT_FILE`: The checkpoint is optional in case that you already set up the pretrained models in the config.
+- `CHECKPOINT_FILE`: The checkpoint is optional in case that you already set up the pretrained models in the config by the key `pretrains`.
 - `DEVICE`: The device for inference.
 Options are `cpu` or `cuda:0`, etc.
 - `BACKEND`: The backend to visualize the boxes.
 Options are `cv2` and `plt`.
 - `--show`: Whether show the video on the fly.